-- If the non-probationary teacher's performance is determined to be ineffective, a remediation plan shall be developed in writing using the final ratings, comments and evidence discussed during the end of year review and will identify areas for improvement and resources to support improvement.
+- 1. If the non-probationary teacher's performance is determined to be ineffective, a remediation plan shall be developed in writing using the final ratings, comments and evidence discussed during the end of year review and will identify areas for improvement and resources to support improvement.
 The evaluator and teacher will then collaboratively update the teacher professional learning plan to be used for the following school year.
 (2014) - 2.
 If a probationary teacher is to be recommended for nonrenewal, the District shall provide written notification of the fact of such nonrenewal both to the teacher and to the Association at least four (4) working days prior to final Board action on such nonrenewal and in no event later than June 1.
-At the time of such notification, the District shall also advise the teacher of the reasons for said nonrenewal; however, the District shall be under no obligation to provide a copy of said reasons in its notification to the Association.
+At the time of such notification, the District shall also advise the teacher of the reasons for said nonrenewal (including but not limited to, nonrenewal performance, nonrenewal neutral, nonrenewal budget); however, the District shall be under no obligation to provide a copy of said reasons in its notification to the Association.
 In the case of a dismissal of a probationary or non-probationary teacher, regardless of the date, the dismissal shall be conducted in accordance with the procedures set forth in the Colorado Teacher Employment, Compensation, and Dismissal Act of 1990.
-(2014) - 3.
-Any teacher who believes their ineffective rating was the result of improper application of the evaluation procedures set forth in this article may file a grievance as outlined in Article 43 Grievance Procedure of this agreement.
-(2014) - 4.
-Appeal of ineffective rating second year [to be negotiated during the 201-15 school year].
+(2018) - 3.
+Any teacher who believes their ineffective rating was the result of improper application of the evaluation procedures set forth in this Article may file a grievance as outlined in Article 44 Grievance Procedure of this agreement.
+(2014)